greggman/HappyFunTimes/docs/api-versions.md

 In the `package.json` you set an `apiVersion`.
-The versions follows the [semver](http://semver.org) standard meaning version 1.2.x is supposed to be backward compatible with 1.1.x but 2.0.x is NOT backward compatible.
+The versions follows the [semver](http://semver.org) standard meaning version 1.2.x is supposed to be backward compatible with 1.1.x but 2.0.x is not backward compatible.

-As much as possible I'm trying to make it so you must set the correct API version.
-Features not available for the version you request will not be available to your game.
-This is so the user will know to upgrade happyfuntimes to run your game.
-Otherwise they'll try to run your game and it will just fail because you're counting on newer features.

 To use a feature below be sure to set your apiVersion to the correct version.

-## API Versions
+## Overview

 *   v1.1.0